-Under the Acts Interpretation Act 1954, schedule 1 entity includes a person and an unincorporated body.
+Under the Acts Interpretation Act 1954, schedule 1-entity includes a person and an unincorporated body.

-- (a) an entity- - (i) established for a public purpose by an Act; or ii) established by government under an Act for a public purpose, whether or not the public purpose is stated in the Act; (b) n entity created by the Governor in Council or a Ainister; (c) nother entity declared by regulation to be a public uthority for this Act, being an entity- supported directly or indirectly by governmen funds or other assistance or over which government is in a position to exercise control; or ii) established under an Act; or iii) given public functions under an Act; (ca) rail government entity under the Transpor nfrastructure Act 1994; (d) ubject to subsection (3), a person holding an office stablished under an Act; (e) person holding an appointment- i) made by the Governor in Council or Ministe otherwise than under an Act; and ii) declared by regulation to be an appointment the holder of which is a public authority for this Act.
-(2) docu cribed entity is not a public authority in relation to ents received, or created, by it in performing a function han a public function given under an Act.
-(3) A pe holds on is not a public authority merely because the person prescribed entity means an entity that is a public authority only because it is given public functions under an Act and is declared by regulation to be a public authority for this Act.
+- (a) an entity- - (i) established for a public purpose by an Act; or

-- (a) an office the duties of which are performed as duties of employment as an agency's officer; or - (b) an office of member of a body; or - (c) an office established under an Act for the purposes of an agency. - (4) In this section-
+- (ii) established by government under an Act for a public purpose, whether or not the public purpose is stated in the Act; - (b) an entity created by the Governor in Council or a Minister; - (c) another entity declared by regulation to be a public authority for this Act, being an entity- - (i) supported directly or indirectly by government funds or other assistance or over which government is in a position to exercise control; or - (ii) established under an Act; or - (iii) given public functions under an Act; - (ca) a rail government entity under the Transport Infrastructure Act 1994; - (d) subject to subsection (3), a person holding an office established under an Act; - (e) a person holding an appointment- - (i) made by the Governor in Council or Minister otherwise than under an Act; and - (ii) declared by regulation to be an appointment the holder of which is a public authority for this Act. - (2) A prescribed entity is not a public authority in relation to documents received, or created, by it in performing a function other than a public function given under an Act. - (3) A person is not a public authority merely because the person holds- - (a) an office the duties of which are performed as duties of employment as an agency's officer; or - (b) an office of member of a body; or - (c) an office established under an Act for the purposes of an agency. - (4) In this section-